-Doors Open Toronto: This free festival showcases 150 architecturally significant buildings that open their doors to the public during this popular event on May 25 and 26, 2019.
+- Doors Open Toronto: This free festival showcases 150 architecturally significant buildings that open their doors to the public during this popular event which is typically scheduled for the end of the month.
 Toronto was the very first city in North America to host this event, and it remains one of the best around.